GEOS-ESM/GEOSldas/doc/README.CYGNSS_PreprocessedOperator_WorkingNotes.md

 obs_param_nml(56)%getinnov = .true.
 ```

+For the all-sensors experiment, use `update_type=12` so the existing snow branch
+is preserved while CYGNSS enters the soil-moisture branch.
+Use `update_type=13`
+only for a soil-moisture/Tb-only experiment without the 1d snow analysis.

-Before using that for science, confirm:
+Before using assimilation for science, confirm:

-- `update_type` is a soil-moisture update type appropriate for a CYGNSS dB
-  scalar with an SFMC-sensitive forward operator.
 - `obs_param_nml(56)%errstd` is defensible.
 The initial value of `3.0 dB` is a
   placeholder.
 - `obs_param_nml(56)%xcorr` and `%ycorr` are at least the effective FOV radius